FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 ### 2. Objective: Explore and Understand Map Projections and Coordinate Systems

 The map projection is a fundamental part of the mapping process, and provides the backbone, or framework, for the map.
 It is important for the GIS Specialist to understand the qualities of the mapped region that are preserved by a given projection, and the qualities that will be distorted or skewed.
 Additionally, for cartographers, selection of an appropriate map projection is a crucial part of the map design process.
-This is because we are all used to seeing different parts of the world mapped using specific standard projections that make these areas “look right”.
+This is because we are all used to seeing different parts of the world mapped using specific standard projections that make these areas “look right.”

-The transformation of the ellipsoid shape of the earth onto a two-dimensional surface cannot be accomplished without some element of distortion, through shearing, tearing, or compression (as discussed in the text).
+The transformation of the ellipsoid shape of the earth onto a two-dimensional surface cannot be accomplished without some element of distortion, through shearing, tearing, or compression.
 For mapping small Earth areas (large-scale mapping), projection is not a major issue, but as the scale becomes smaller, as in the mapping of continents or subcontinents, distortion becomes a significant factor.
 Distortion of area, shape, distance, and direction become properties to consider.
 It is impossible for one projection to maintain all of these properties simultaneously.

 Projections are classified according to the properties they preserve.
 Equal-area (or equivalent) maps, for example, preserve area relationships, but tend to lose conformality (preservation of shape).
 Conformal projections, on the other hand, maintain shape over small areas but produce areal distortion.
 In thematic mapping, it is important to maintain correct area properties.
 Therefore, shape is at times compromised through the choice of an equivalent projection.
 For small-scale maps, in fact, conformality cannot be maintained over the entire area; rather, the projection may preserve shape best along a standard line, with shape distortion increasing with distance from the line.
 Another property to consider is distance preservation (equidistance), which preserves distance measurements along great circle arcs.
 Finally, direction preservation (azimuthality) maintains correct direction from one central point to all other points.

 There are hundreds of possible projections from which to choose.
 Some distort less in certain ways than others.
 It is up to the map designer to select the projection that produces the least amount of unwanted distortion.
 Many computer mapping software packages now allow the GIS specialist to easily switch between various projections, allowing the choice of the one most appropriate.
 In the selection of a projection, several key elements must be considered:

 + Projection properties - Are the properties of the projection suitable to the map’s purpose?
 Considering the properties of shape, distance, direction, and area, which ones must be preserved, and which can be sacrificed?
 Or is compromise of all four the best choice?
 + Deformational patterns - Is the amount of deformation acceptable?